Intercepting Hail Hydra: Real-Time Detection of Algorithmically Generated Domains: Related Work

-A random forest classifier (RNDF) based on a set of features such as word correlations, frequency, and part-of-speech tags is proposed in~\cite{yang2018novel}.
-Berman~\cite{berman2019dga} proposed a methodology based on Capsule Networks (CapsNet) to detect AGDs; the author compared his method with well-known approaches such as RNNs and CNNs, and the outcomes showed similar accuracy yet better performance.
-Xu et al.~\cite{XU201977} proposed the combination of n-gram and a deep CNNs to create an n-gram combined with character-based domain classification (n-CBDC) model.
-Their model runs in an end-to-end fashion and does not require domain feature extraction.
-Vinayakumar et al.~\cite{Vinayakumar2019} implemented a set of deep learning architectures with Keras embedding and classical machine learning algorithms to classify DGA families.
-Their best-reported configuration is obtained when using RNNs and SVM with a radial basis function (SVM-RBF).
-Yang et al.~\cite{9072447} propose a heterogeneous deep neural network framework, which extracts the local features of a domain name as well as a self-attention based Bi-LSTM to extract further global features.
+Due to their inherent construction, wordlist-based DGA detection represents a challenging task for classifiers.
+In this regard, the common approach is to use machine learning approaches (e.g., feature-based classification and deep learning) to distinguish between benign and malicious DGAs.
+The use of random forest classifiers (RF) based on a set of features such as word correlation, frequency, and part-of-speech tags was first proposed in~\cite{yang2018novel}.
+Similarly, Selvi et al. suggested the use of RF with masked n-grams as a feature, achieving a remarkable accuracy in the binary classification task \cite{SELVI2019156}.
+Berman~\cite{berman2019dga} put forward a methodology based on Capsule Networks (CapsNet) to detect AGDs; the author compared his method with well-known approaches such as RNNs and CNNs, and the outcomes showed similar accuracy yet better computational cost.
+Xu et al.~\cite{XU201977} suggested the combination of n-gram and a deep CNNs to create an n-gram combined with character-based domain classification (n-CBDC) model that does not require domain feature extraction.
+Vinayakumar et al.~\cite{Vinayakumar2019} implemented a set of deep learning architectures with Keras and classical machine learning algorithms to classify DGA families.
+Their best configuration uses RNNs and SVMs with a radial basis function (SVM-RBF).
+Yang et al.~\cite{9072447} present a heterogeneous deep neural network framework, which extracts the local features of a domain name as well as a self-attention based Bi-LSTM to extract further global features.
 Their outcomes showed higher accuracy than traditional DGA classifiers.
+Finally, a recent approach based on the probabilistic nature of wordlist-based DGAs was proposed in \cite{PATSAKIS2021102725}.
+In their work, Patsakis et al., proposed the combination of feature-based extraction with a probabilistic-based threshold to fully capture wordlist-based AGDs.
+Moreover, their method was capable of detecting both real-world and custom DGAs created to fool traditional detectors.